scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-x509-csharp.md

 ## <a name="run-the-enrollment-group-sample"></a>Het voorbeeld van de registratiegroep uitvoeren

 Voer het voorbeeld uit in Visual Studio om de registratiegroep te maken.
-Wanneer het maken is voltooid, worden in het opdracht prompt venster de eigenschappen van de nieuwe registratie groep weer gegeven.
+On successful creation, the Command Prompt window displays the properties of the new enrollment group.

-U kunt controleren of de registratie groep is gemaakt.
-Ga naar de Device Provisioning Service-samen vatting en selecteer **inschrijvingen beheren**en selecteer vervolgens **registratie groepen**.
+You can verify that the enrollment group has been created.
+Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Enrollment Groups**.
 U ziet nu een nieuwe registratievermelding die overeenkomt met de registratie-ID die u in het voorbeeld hebt gebruikt.

 ![Eigenschappen van de inschrijving in de portal](media/quick-enroll-device-x509-csharp/verify-enrollment-portal-vs2019.png)

-Selecteer de vermelding om de vinger afdruk van het certificaat en andere eigenschappen voor de vermelding te controleren.
+Select the entry to verify the certificate thumbprint and other properties for the entry.

 ## <a name="clean-up-resources"></a>Resources opschonen

-Als u van plan bent het C# service voorbeeld te verkennen, moet u de resources die u in deze Quick Start hebt gemaakt, niet opschonen.
-Gebruik anders de volgende stappen om alle resources te verwijderen die door deze Quick start zijn gemaakt.
+If you plan to explore the C# service sample, don't clean up the resources created in this quickstart.
+Otherwise, use the following steps to delete all resources created by this quickstart.

-1. Sluit het C# voorbeeld venster uitvoer op de computer.
+1. Close the C# sample output window on your computer.

-1. Navigeer naar Device Provisioning Service in het Azure Portal, selecteer **inschrijvingen beheren**en selecteer vervolgens **registratie groepen**.
-Selecteer de *registratie-id* voor de registratie vermelding die u hebt gemaakt met behulp van deze Quick Start en selecteer **verwijderen**.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select **Enrollment Groups**.
+Select the *Registration ID* for the enrollment entry you created using this quickstart and select **Delete**.

-1. Selecteer in de Azure Portal van uw Device Provisioning Service de optie **certificaten**, kies het certificaat dat u voor deze Quick Start hebt geüpload en selecteer **verwijderen** boven aan de **certificaat gegevens**.
+1. From your Device Provisioning service in the Azure portal, select **Certificates**, choose the certificate you uploaded for this quickstart, and select **Delete** at the top of **Certificate Details**.

 ## <a name="next-steps"></a>Volgende stappen

-In deze Quick Start hebt u een registratie groep voor een X. 509-tussenliggend of basis-CA-certificaat gemaakt met behulp van de Azure-IoT Hub Device Provisioning Service.
+In this quickstart, you created an enrollment group for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Voor meer informatie over device provisioning, gaat u verder met de zelfstudie voor het instellen van Device Provisioning Service in Azure Portal.

 > [!div class="nextstepaction"]
 > [Zelfstudies over Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)